jomjol/AI-on-the-edge-device-docs/docs/Choosing-the-Model.md

 The difference between `dig-class100` and `dig-cont` is in the internal processing.
 The `dig-class100` is a standard classification model.
 Each tenth step is an output.
 `dig-cont` uses two outputs and arctangent to get the result.
-You see very complicated.

 !!!
 Note
     Try both models on your device and take the one that gives you the best results.